Is Pancreatic Cancer Action’s new Envy campaign going to far?

 Welcome Home Dad – Francis O’Connell

-Frankie O’Connell passed away in April 2004 after a two year battle with testicular cancer.
-With his passing he left behind 3 children, Jaclyn, Frankie and Ryan.
-Nine years later, as a freshman in college, Frankie Jr., composed a charcoal drawing that really shows a glimpse into how testicular cancer and the loss of his dad has affected his life.
+Frankie O’Connell Jr. passed away in April 2004 after a ten month battle with testicular cancer.
+With his passing he left behind 3 children, Jaclyn, Frankie III and Ryan.
+Nine years later, as a freshman in college, Frankie III, composed a charcoal drawing that really shows a glimpse into how testicular cancer and the loss of his dad has affected his life.

 Welcome Home Dad – Francis O’Connell